-6. Subsequent Events
+5. Subsequent Events

-The management of the Organization has reviewed the results of operations and evaluated subsequent events for the period of time from its year ended December 31, 2020, through May 15, 2021, the date the financial statements were available to be issued, and have determined that no adjustments are necessary to the amounts reported in the accompanying financial statements nor are there any subsequent events required to be disclosed in these financial statements, other than as disclosed in Note 5.
+The management of the Organization has reviewed the results of operations and evaluated subsequent events for the period of time from its year ended December 31, 2021, through July 25, 2022, the date the financial statements were available to be issued, and have determined that no adjustments are necessary to the amounts reported in the accompanying financial statements nor are there any subsequent events required to be disclosed in these financial statements.